frkatona/ObsidianSync/Squirrel Game/Squirrel Game.md

+- ### 2025-10-20 Meeting
+	- note to self:
+		- ideas for squirrel mini games
+			- work up fishing to something fancy
+			- two players meet and high five to initiate competitive game:
+				- invent a card game
+		- tell Josh about Echoes of the Eye
+		- talk to Kaya about Gimp
+	- Kaya's webrtc thing isn't quite working on Windows to show and tell, but it's looking good on Mac and should just need a docker container and some setup script

 - ### 2025-09-22 Meeting
 		- idea: pull video into DVR and use "Color Palette" mode to inform design
 		- Anthony